Hands-on: Try the Get Started — Terraform Cloud tutorials.

 - The CLI-driven run workflow, which uses Terraform's standard CLI tools to execute runs in Terraform Cloud.

 Terraform Cloud enforces Terraform's division between plan and apply operations.
-It always plans first, saves the plan's output, and uses that output for the apply.
+It always plans first, then uses that plan's output for the apply.

 In the default configuration, Terraform Cloud waits for user approval before running an apply, but you can configure workspaces to automatically apply successful plans.
 Some plans can't be auto-applied, like plans queued by run triggers or by users without permission to apply runs for the workspace.
 (More about permissions.)